cabforum/smime/SBR.md

 ### 6.2.5 Private key archival

-Parties other than the Subordinate CA SHALL NOT archive the Subordinate CA Private Keys without authorization by the Subordinate CA.
+Parties other than the Subordinate CA SHALL NOT archive the Subordinate CA Key Pair's Private Keys without authorization by the Subordinate CA.

 ### 6.2.6 Private key transfer into or from a cryptographic module